Venil029/Nobel-Numbat/README.md

 BackEnd : Contains the heart of the software to run the website.

-static: Contains style.css format for the design of the page.
+static: Contains style.css format for the design of the page and also the java script file which is used for visualisation.